MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-sdk-vs-code.md

 ---
 # Power Query SDK Overview

-The purpose of this article is to give you an overview of the overall capabilities and develoment experience found inside of the Power Query SDK for Visual Studio Code.
+The purpose of this article is to give you an overview of the overall capabilities and development experience found inside of the Power Query SDK for Visual Studio Code.

 ## Create a new project